23.7 C

 Mass Violence Uncommon in Germany

-Stade, a city of roughly 50,000 people situated approximately 45 to 50 kilometers west of Hamburg, is unaccustomed to such bloodshed.
+Stade, a city of roughly 50,000 people situated about 50 kilometers west of Hamburg, is unaccustomed to such bloodshed.
 Germany maintains far stricter gun regulations than the United States, and mass shootings are uncommon.
 The scale and ferocity of the attack inside a facility designed to shelter vulnerable mothers and infants intensified the shock.
 Police urged citizens to ignore false reports circulating on social media and messaging platforms in the aftermath.
 As investigators continued their probe, the nation grappled with what Behrens described as deliberate, extraordinary violence directed at people whose only purpose was to provide care.